You are the firewall

 - Use different passwords for different accounts and change them regularly - otherwise potential attackers will have access to all your accounts.
 A Password manager like KeePass can help you to keep an overview: With it you only need to remember one master password.

-IT-Seal (Social Engineering Analysis Labs) is a team of IT security experts for social engineering and phishing prevention.
-We help companies and their employees to reduce the dangers and damage caused by social engineering attacks to a minimum.
+Behind IT-Seal (Social Engineering Analysis Labs) are IT security experts for building a sustainable security culture.
+We help companies and their employees to reduce the dangers and damages caused by social engineering attacks to a minimum.
 For this purpose, respectful but effective and authentic attack simulations are carried out.
-On the one hand, this makes the company's security standard measurable, and on the other hand, all participants learn to deal with cyber attacks in a secure environment.
-The simulation of attacks is done mostly via e-mail and includes different levels of difficulty.
-The privancy of the participating employees is always a high priority for us.
-In our phishing evaluations we only report on group-related behaviour - individual behaviour is never communicated at any time.
+On the one hand, this makes the company's security standard measurable, and on the other hand, all participants learn how to deal with cyber attacks in a safe environment.
+The simulation of attacks is mostly carried out via e-mail and includes different levels of difficulty.
+The work and data privacy of the participating employees is always our top priority.
+In our phishing evaluations, we only report on group-related behavior - individual behavior is not communicated at any time.

-We pursue a full service concept and offer needs-based training with our innovative Awareness Engine: Participants who are already confident in recognizing phishing attacks are not disturbed in their everyday work.
-However, if an employee clicks on one of our phishing e-mails, he or she is shown directly on the example of this e-mail how he or she could have exposed it as such.
+We pursue a full-service concept and offer needs-based training with our innovative Awareness Engine: Participants who are already confident in recognizing phishing attacks are not disturbed in their everyday work.
+However, if an employee clicks on one of our phishing e-mails, he or she is shown directly on the example of this e-mail how he or she could have unmasked it as such.
 Thus, each participant receives as much training as necessary, but as little as possible.

-- Security Awareness made measurable with our ESI®: The Employee Security Index is a scientific benchmark for measuring the IT security awareness in companies.
+- Security Awareness made measurable with our ESI®: The Employee Security Index is a scientific benchmark for measuring IT security awareness in organizations.
 It also enables comparability.
-Which department or industry is sensitized in which way?
+Which department or industry is sensitized and how?
 Where are measures still needed?
-The ESI®, an indicator of information security, makes this transparent.
+With the ESI®, a key performance indicator of information security, this becomes visible.

-- Defence against spear phishing by criminals: In order to sensitize employees for attacks by cyber criminals, we have developed the patented Spear Phishing Engine.
-This collects publicly available information from professional networks (Open Source Intelligence, OSINT for short) and creates realistic spear phishing simulations based on this information with personalized addressing and relying on authentic content.
-We want employees to be able to train for an emergency with realistic and trustworthy messages.
-We do not practice generic "mass phishing".
+- Defence against spear phishing by criminals: In order to make employees as aware as possible of attacks by cyber criminals, we have developed the patented Spear Phishing Engine.
+This collects publicly available information from professional networks (Open Source Intelligence, OSINT for short) and creates realistic spear phishing simulations based on this information with personalized addressing and authentic content.
+We want employees to be able to train for the real thing with realistic and confidence-inspiring messages.
+We do not operate generic "mass phishing".

-- Our co-founder and creative mind, David Kelm, is an accomplished social engineering expert: David Kelm has been working on social engineering (employee manipulation by criminals) since 2012.
-Kelm won the "Best Student Award" of the German Federal Office for Information Security (BSI) for his scientific insights into the "human factor" in IT security.
-He is convinced that employees can become with the right learning approach the "human firewall" of their company - instead of endangering security.
+- Our co-founder and CEO David Kelm is an accomplished social engineering expert: David Kelm has been working on the topic of social engineering (employee manipulation by criminals) since 2012.
+Kelm won the "Best Student Award" from the German Federal Office for Information Security (BSI) for his scientific findings on the "human factor" in IT security.
+He is convinced that employees with the right learning approach can become the "human firewall" of their company - instead of endangering its security..